[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Shortbread

-Scotland is proud of this buttery, mildly sweet cookie and they should be!
-It is ubequitous in every store, every gift shop, and every restaurant.
+Scotland is proud of this buttery, mildly sweet cookie, and they should be!
+It is ubiquitous in every store, every gift shop, and every restaurant.
 And after trying multiple brands, we determined that our favorite was…Walker’s shortbread.

 Haggis

 Haggis is the Scottish national dish and gets a lot of teasing.
-It is a mixture of sheep liver, heart, lungs that is mixed with oatmeal and seasoning.
-If you can forget what goes into making it, it tastes like a slightly gamey sausage.
+It is a mixture of sheep liver, heart, and lungs that is mixed with oatmeal and seasoning.
+It tastes like a slightly gamey sausage if you can forget what goes into making it.
 My boys, loving all weird meats, took to haggis like a fish to water.
 Grocery store haggis was a common request, and it was ordered almost daily when we ate out.

 Sausage Rolls

-Sausage rolls might be the world most perfect portable food.
+Sausage rolls might be the world’s most perfect portable food.
 Browned and seasoned sausage encased in a flaky pasty.
-Not only is it delcious it is quiet inexpensive.
-I don’t think we ever paid more than a pound for a sausage roll and they were easy to grab and go at any bakery we passed.
+Not only is it delicious it is quite inexpensive.
+I don’t think we ever paid more than a pound for a sausage roll, and they were easy to grab and go at any bakery we passed.

 Irn Bru